 Adverse weather conditions or power outages, etc. may necessitate class cancellations or delayed scheduling of classes.
-Students should be alert to announcements on the JSU Emergency System Information for class cancellations or if delayed scheduling is in effect at Jackson State University.
+Students should be alert to announcements on television and radio or announcements on the JSU Emergency System Information for class cancellations or if delayed scheduling is in effect at Jackson State University.